Skip to main content

 Growth Hormone and IGF-1 the Growth and Repair Team

 Growth Hormone (GH), released by the pituitary gland, stimulates cellular growth, reproduction, and regeneration.
 Much of its effect is mediated through another hormone called Insulin-Like Growth Factor 1 (IGF-1), which is produced mainly in the liver.
-This duo is vital for repairing tissues and maintaining a healthy by promoting muscle growth and fat breakdown.
+This duo is vital for repairing tissues and maintaining a healthy body composition by promoting muscle growth and fat breakdown.

 A well-functioning GH and IGF-1 axis contributes to a leaner physique, which in turn supports better insulin sensitivity.
 As with other key hormones, GH production naturally wanes with age, impacting the body’s ability to repair itself and maintain its metabolic efficiency.

 These hormonal systems do not operate in isolation.
 They form a complex, interconnected web.
 A disruption in one area, such as declining testosterone, creates ripples across the entire network, impacting insulin signaling, body composition, and ultimately, how you feel and function every day.
+Understanding this interconnectedness is the foundation for addressing the root causes of metabolic dysfunction.
+It allows for a shift in perspective, viewing symptoms as valuable information that points toward an underlying systemic imbalance.

 Intermediate